ISPG Honorific Awards

 The ISPG Honorific Awards are the Society’s prestigious awards recognizing significant contributions to the field of psychiatric genetics.
-ISPG will honor awardees at the ISPG awards ceremony during the annual World Congress of Psychiatric Genetics (WCPG).
+Awards are available annually but will not be made in absence of work of sufficient merit by nominees.
+ISPG will honor its awardees at the ISPG awards ceremony during the annual World Congress of Psychiatric Genetics (WCPG).
+Candidates and/or Nominators may submit during the annual call for nominations.
+Submission criteria vary, based on the award category.

 Ming Tsuang Lifetime Achievement Award

-The Ming Tsuang Lifetime Achievement Award is given to a scientist who has made a significant contribution to the advancement of the field of psychiatric genetics.
+The Ming Tsuang Lifetime Achievement Award is given to a distinguished senior scientist who has made significant and sustained contributions to the advancement of the field of psychiatric genetics.
+Candidates are not required to be current members of ISPG but must be nominated by a current member of ISPG.

 Theodore Reich Young Investigator Award

 The Theodore Reich Young Investigator Award is given for published work on psychiatric genetics that is of exceptional merit.
-Candidates must be 40 years or younger in 2016 for consideration and need not be members of the Society.
-The award is available annually, but will not be made in the absence of any work of sufficient merit.
+Candidates must be generally 40 years or younger on the date of the WCPG for consideration and need not be members of the Society.

 Gershon Paper of the Year Award